Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
 In Section \ref{sec:preliminaries}, we introduce our notations and review previous works.
 Section \ref{sec: IMH general} analyzes the IMH chain on general state spaces.
-Section \ref{sec: IMH convergence, discrete} analyzes the IMH chain on discrete state space.
-Connections between IMH and RWMH algorithms as well as some future directions are discussed in Section \ref{sec: connections}.
+Section \ref{sec: IMH convergence, discrete} analyzes the IMH chain on discrete state spaces.
+Some connections with the rejection sampler and the coupling from the past algorithms are discussed in Section \ref{sec: connections}.